 A full paper on this subject is available on this website.

-From time to time all public and private schools in Australia will be asked to download the self-detection brochure from this website and distribute it to girls in Years 7 and 9.
+Each year in July/August, all public and private schools in Australia will be asked to download the self-detection brochure from this website and distribute it to girls in Years 6 and 8.
 If after reading the brochure a girl or her parents think she may have a curve, follow-up with the family doctor is recommended.
 This program is recommended by the Spine Society of Australia.
 The program is endorsed by the Paediatrics and Child Health Division of the Royal Australasian College of Physicians.

 AIS develops about 10 years of age in a previously normal spine.
 It deforms in the coronal and sagittal planes together with rotation in its long axis.
 The vertebral body rotates to the convex side and the spinous processes to the concave.
 The ribs follow the vertebrae rotating backwards and upwards on the convex side and forward to a lesser degree on the concave.